SamuelGaitkoski/node-notes-cli/README.md

 A command-line tool to manage notes (add, list, remove) using only Node.js core modules.

 ## 🚀 Features
+- List all notes
+- Search notes
+  - By text
+  - By id
 - Add a new note
-- List all notes
-- Remove a note
+- Remove notes
+  - By id
+  - By text
-- Stores notes in a JSON file
+- Store notes in a JSON file

 ## 🛠️ Technologies
 - [Node.js](https://nodejs.org/) (core runtime)
-  - Core modules: `fs`, `path`, `process`
+  - Core modules: `fs`, `path`, `process`, `url`

 ## 🏛️ Architecture & Principles